Testing at the German School of San Francisco

 For detailed information about these tests, please click here

 2) The Advanced Placement (AP) test for college credit is developed by Educational Testing Services (ETS) in Princeton.
 This test, about three hours long, includes listening and reading comprehension, grammar, essay writing, cultural competency, and speaking onto a tape.
 It is administered in early spring at an accredited high school.
-We strive to work together with the GISSV Mountain View campus to find seats for our students.
+We strive to work together with the German International School of Silicon Valley (GISSV) Mountain View campus or the East Bay German International School (EBGIS) in Emeryville to find seats for our students.

 https://apstudent.collegeboard.org/apcourse